Gmagon/src.gmagon.com/source/guide/mac-batch-convert-xls-to-csv.md

 On some occasions, Mac users need to batch convert XLS files to CSV format for use in other program.
 That’s where an XLS to CSV Converter for Mac comes in.
 In this article, we present how to complete XLS to CSV conversion on Mac via using such an Excel format converter for Mac app.

-With XLS2csv installed, it won’t be a problem to convert an XLS file to CSV format on Mac quickly.
+With <a href="https://gmagon.com/products/store/xls2csv/" target="_blank" rel="noopener">XLS2csv</a> installed, it won’t be a problem to convert an XLS file to CSV format on Mac quickly.
 More than that, XLS2csv is also a smart choice to convert a number of .xls files to .csv format in batch.
 Users are allowed to drag and drop a file or directory to the interface, and preview the conversion result before the conversion finished.
 Check a quick guide on how to batch convert XLS files to CSV on a Mac machine.
 <h2>How to convert XLS files to CSV on Mac in batch?</h2>
 Software requirement
 XLS2csv